Skip to main content

 Lessons

-This experience also helped me further hone my ability to effectively communicate how this process could streamline our work and deliver impactful results.
+This experience also helped me hone my ability to communicate how the process could streamline our work and deliver impactful results.
 Leveraging my background as a design consultant and founder, I was able to speak the language of my cross-functional colleagues, aligning our efforts and ensuring successful collaboration.